Vince Manuwai

-Vincent Keoni Manuwai (July 12, 1980 – November 4, 2018) was an American football guard.
-He was drafted in the third round of the 2003 NFL Draft by the Jacksonville Jaguars.
+Vincent Keoni Manuwai (July 12, 1980 – November 4, 2018) was an American professional football guard.
+He was selected in the third round of the 2003 NFL draft by the Jacksonville Jaguars.
 He played college football for the University of Hawaii Warriors.

-Early years
+Early life

 Manuwai was born in Honolulu, Hawaii.
 He attended Farrington High School in Honolulu, where he earned varsity letters three times each in football and track and field and once in basketball.
 In football, he earned All-Conference and All-State honors.
 In track and field, he was All-League in the shot put, and first team All-League and second team All-State in the discus throw.
 Vincent Manuwai graduated from Farrington High School in 1999.

 College career

 Manuwai attended the University of Hawaii, where he played for the Hawaii Warriors football team.
 He was a three-year starter and played all positions on the line.
 He was regarded as one of the best pass protectors in the country.
 He did not allow a sack in his last 35 games as a starter with 60 knockdowns.
 Manuwai honors include:All-America first-team choice by College Football News as a senior, All-WAC first-team, received the Warrior Club Award (team's best player).
 He majored in sociology.